Operate a Pool

 arg is saying "I'm commiting these stacks to be stacked in cycle N".
 But the delegate-stack-stx

 .
-This is because with stack-aggregation-commit
+This is because with stack-aggregation-commit-indexed

-you can commit stacks for future cycles, not just the n+1 cycle
+you can commit stacks for future cycles, not just the N+1 cycle.

 Pool operator “commits” delegated STX